Rupom-Bhattacherjee/Rupom-Bhattacherjee/README.md

 - 👋 Hi, I’m @Rupom-Bhattacherjee
 - 👀 I’m interested in DS and ML
-- 🌱 I’m currently learning Python, SQL, R, etc.
+- 🌱 I’m competent with Python, R, and SQL, have a good knowledge in data analytics.
 - 💞️ I’m looking to collaborate on any analytics project
 - 📫 reach me at linkedin.com/in/rupompete